kubeshop/testkube-docs/docs/articles/migrate-from-oss.md

 title: Migrate Testkube OSS
 ---

-# How to Migrate from Testkube Core OSS to Testkube On-Prem
+# How to Migrate from Testkube OSS to Testkube On-Prem

 It is possible to deploy Testkube On-Prem within the same k8s cluster where Testkube Core OSS is already running.
-To achieve this, you should install Testkube Pro On-Prem in a different namespace and connect Testkube Core OSS as an Agent.
+To achieve this, you should install Testkube On-Prem in a different namespace and connect Testkube OSS as an Agent.

 :::note
 Please note that your test executions will not be migrated to Testkube On-Prem, only Test definitions.